-The financial liabilities of the Group are confined to trade and other payables as disclosed in the consolidated statement of financial position.
+The financial liabilities of the Group are confined to trade and other payables and lease liabilities as disclosed in the consolidated statement of financial position.
 All trade and other payables are non-interest bearing and due within 30 days of the reporting date.